-Depending on the size of the project, there are many instances where you might want to use a Project Manager (PM) in terms of managing integrators, contracts, project governance and deliverables.
-Each university will be different, however the typical responsibilities of the role include: defining project definition, reporting and governance structure, managing communications with key stakeholders and steering committees, managing budget, risk, and other elements.
+Depending on the complexity of the project, there are many instances where you might want to use a dedicated AV Project Manager (PM).
+Each organisation will be different, however the typical responsibilities of the role include: defining project scope, team and deliverables, reporting and governance structure, managing communications with key stakeholders and steering committees, managing budgets, risks, contracts and other elements.

-Project Managers and coordinators may be found from the following areas and required to work together to deliver a project.
+Project managers from the following areas are required to work together to deliver a project:

-- IT Project teams / IT Programme Management team
+- IT project teams / IT Program Management team

 - Capital Projects / Facilities Management / Property Management